CyberShadow/aconfmgr/README.md

 ### aconfmgr vs. etckeeper

-[etckeeper](https://joeyh.name/code/etckeeper) allows storing `/etc` in a version control system. `aconfmgr` provides this as well, although it does not directly provide a way to automatically merge configuration files with upstream package versions.
-This can be done manually (by [inlining files](#inlining-files)), or by building on top of `aconfmgr`.
+[etckeeper](https://joeyh.name/code/etckeeper) allows storing `/etc` in a version control system. `aconfmgr` allows this as well, although it does not directly provide a way to automatically merge configuration files with upstream package versions.
+This can be done manually, by [inlining file changes](#inlining-files).

 ## License